luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 Go to the folder with the trimmed fastqc files in and simply run: `multiqc .` Compare this new Trimmed MultiQC HTML report with the report on the Raw FastQC prior to trimming.

-### Remove rRNA & tRNA (Optional step)
+# Remove rRNA & tRNA (Optional step)
 Can assess after mapping to see how much RNA has mapped to ribosomal RNA reference genome.
 If >5% then consider depleting these reads.
-There are disadvantages to removing these sequences:
-Generally for most RNA-seq remove rRNA at this point pre-processing.
+There are disadvantages to removing these sequences.
+Generally for most RNA-seq remove rRNA at this point pre-alignment.

 1. Create rRNA&tRNA reference genome
 `ml BEDOPS`